daveprzywara/Python_exercises/README.md

 # Python_exercises
-Some exercises programmed in Python
+Some exercises programmed in Python 2 and Python 3